DECO-3500/Five_Fingers/Readme.md

 - After clicking on a community or recommended destination, users will be redirected to this page, which displays detailed information about the landmark or attraction.

 	- Includes image displays, text descriptions, historical background, user ratings, and comment functionality.

-### 11. Messages Page

-- Displays the user's chat history with travel companions or community members, allowing users to view and reply to messages.

-	- Private chat interface.

-	- Group chat interface (for community chats).

 # Usage
 Modify the MySQL database file: Change the username and password to your own, usually root and 123456.